Exley Elementary Clinic

 A parent's note must accompany child's return to school if the absence was not reported online.
 A doctor's note is required for absences of 5 days or more.

-Please call the school nurse if your child has been diagnosed with a contagious condition such as pink eye, strep throat, chicken pox, impetigo, ringworm, flu or has vomiting and/or diarrhea.
+Please call the school nurse if your child has been diagnosed with a contagious condition such as pink eye, strep throat, chicken pox, impetigo, ringworm, pneumonia, flu and/or has vomiting and/or diarrhea.

-Children are not permitted to carry medication, including cough drops.
+Children are not permitted to carry medication and self-administer in the class, this includes cough drops.

 Keep Us Posted!

 The Clinic is always in need of extra clothes.
-If you have any gently used clothing that your child has out grown, we’d be happy to take them off your hand!
-Just bring them to the clinic or send to school with your child.
+If you have any gently used clothing that your child has out grown, please consider donating to the clinic.
 For sanitary purposes we are asking that the underwear be new.

-Every student should have a change of clothes (including underwear + socks) rolled up or placed in a baggie in the bottom of their backpack.
+Every student should have a change of clothes (including underwear + socks) placed in a bag in the bottom of their backpack.
 This prevents the parent from being called to the school for a change of clothes.
-Clean clothing may be necessary for a food/drink mishap in the cafeteria, as well as for bathroom accidents.
+Clean clothing may be necessary for a food/drink mishap in the cafeteria, landing in mud/water on the playground, as well as for bathroom accidents.

 Health & Nutrition